The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 7. Place search on top

-Many people who don’t find what they seek in an instant resort to search.
+Many people who don’t find what they seek in an instant resort to your website search.

 Most visitors, especially searchers want to find exactly what they want instantly.